pwv-vc/pwv-com/src/content/posts/post-why-dt-invests.md

 Prompt for the image using [fal-ai/nano-banana-pro](https://fal.ai/models/fal-ai/nano-banana-pro):

 > Late-1960s documentary-style scene on a London rooftop on Savile Row.
 A small, diverse group of creators and early-stage innovators collaborate around sketchpads, analog gear, and handwritten notes, captured at a key inflection point where ideas turn into strategy.
 Some review product plans, others test assumptions or shape a go-to-market path.
 In the foreground, a vintage 1960s film clapperboard reads 'Why I Invest'.
 Cinematic grain, handheld documentary feel, overcast London sky, authentic '60s wardrobe and props.
-Emphasize the transition from messy exploration to focused, shippable direction."
+Emphasize the transition from messy exploration to focused, shippable direction.